 Our evaluation framework sets out to explore five key questions:

-• What is it about creative arts and arts therapies that can improve wellbeing?
+• What is it about creative arts and arts therapies that can improve wellbeing and improve mental health?

 • What specific factors make benefits more or less likely to occur?

-• How can we understand and evidence the impact for people?
+• How can we understand and evidence the impact for participants?

-• How can the evaluation process be empowering for people who take part?
+• How can the evaluation process be empowering for children and young people who take part?

 • How can we work with others to share our learning?